Costa Rica green coffee beans

 Today, Costa Rica green coffee beans occupy a leading position in the microlot segment, which allows you to track specific batches to a unique farm or area.
 This is an ideal place to promote the idea of growing specialty coffee: many different microclimates provide excellent taste characteristics, determined by coffee varieties, latitude, altitude, soil type, rainfall and temperature fluctuations.
 Most farmers in Costa Rica do not have the equipment to process their own coffee, and during the day they pick cherries and deliver them to a private or cooperative processing station in their region in the afternoon.

-Assortment of the coffee beans from Costa Rica
+Assortment of the Costa Rican green coffee

 2020 / 7.3 million bags (60 kg each)

 World market share in kg (Arabica and Robusta):

 Coffee beans export revenue:

 Altitude: from 1200 to 1700 meters above sea level.